Ada-Developers-Academy/cs-fun-mock-interviews/01/mock-interview-1-submission.md

 * topics: interview
 ##### !question

-What is the first and last name of the person you partnered with for your mock interview?
-If the individual was not another Adie intern and not part of the instructional staff, please list their association to you (e.g. partner, friend, mentor, intern manager).
+What is the first and last name of the Adie you partnered with for your mock interview?

+Please note that interviewing with someone outside of Ada must be approved by a CS Fun instructor.

 ##### !end-question